 - We had to forget about our previous GTmetrix reference since its results are always much better than those of PageSpeed.

-Finally we improved our PageSpeed Insights results remarkably, and our FCP Issues started to disappear.
+Finally we improved our PageSpeed Insights results remarkably, and our FCP and LCP Issues started to disappear.

-* We have published a whole new Page where we explain, step by step, everything we did in a simple way.
+* We have a whole Page where we explain, step by step, everything we did in a simple way.

 - We increased our PageSpeed Insights’ results from 66 (Desktop) and 29 (Mobile) to 93 (Desktop) and 68 (Mobile).

-- Moreover, there we explain in detail what FCP is and how you can solve the “longer than 3s” issue.
+- Moreover, there we explain in detail what LCP is and how you can solve the “longer than 4 s” issue.

 - If you are interested about it, check our “Increase your Page Speed” Page.